Does Car Insurance Cover Theft? Stolen Car Coverage Explained

 GPS tracking devices can also be very useful for tracking daily routes and locating a stolen vehicle.
 Also, always be aware of the interior of your car.
 Leaving valuables or electronics in plain sight can attract potential thieves.

 You can store items out of sight, preferably in the trunk or glove compartment and always keep spare keys inside the vehicle.
-By combining technological aids with mindful practices, you reduce the chances of your car being an easy target.

 Frequently Asked Questions